KirGorbunov/tripper/README.md

 Here's why:
 * All information for selection is presented on the graph
 * No need to waste time, the best is already before your eyes
+* You can also use this to select hotels and restaurants:smile:
-* You won't miss anything worth visiting :smile:
+* You won't miss anything worth visiting

 ### Built With